 In the final DCC wiring for an Electrofrog diamond crossing the diamond crossings frogs can be switched via two point operated change-over switches such as Peco PL13 or PL15 twin micro switch is used where the actual points frog is also switched by the other set of contacts on the switch.
 Note only two upper sets of points control the diamonds frog polarity.
 The two lower diagonal points switch their direction in unison with the appropriate upper diagonal point. e.g. routes available = upper left to lower right or upper right to lower left or all set for straight running.
 It is not permissible to have all points set reverse together.
 Only one diagonal pair must be Reversed while the opposite diagonal pair are at Normal.

 DCC power can be used for illuminating LEDs.
 In its most basic form this can be to light say a buffer stop lamp.
 The LED is connected across the DCC supply or DCC powered rails and a suitable series resistor is wired into the circuit.
-As DCC is an ac style of power then there is an option of adding an inverse parallel diode across the LED to protect the LED from reverse polarity voltages.
-This diode can be a 1N4001 or similar.
-I do not recommend wiring filament lamps on a DCC supply as their current demand is far greater than LEDs.
+As DCC is a sort of ac style of power then there is an option of adding an inverse parallel diode across the LED to protect the LED from reverse polarity voltages.
+This diode can be a 1N4001 or smaller 1N4148 I do not recommend wiring filament lamps on a DCC supply as their current demand is far greater than LEDs.
 Equally I wouldn't wire too many LEDs on the DCC bus or rails either.
 Though their current demand is much lower.
 If a larger amount of illumination is required consider obtaining a regulated 12 volt dc power supply and feeding all illumination from that.
 Note; you can not add an inverse diode to an LED that has a built in resistor, such as those rated at 12 volts etc.

 Below is an example of am LED and its series resistor wired across a DCC powered bus wire or rails.